Ninja-Squad/ninja-squad.github.com/_posts/2018-05-29-angular-elements.md

 Sometimes you don't want a full Angular app.
 Sometimes you just want to build a widget.
 Or maybe you have several teams, some using React, Vue and others Angular.
-Right now it's not really easy to share just one Angular component, into an app that is not an Angular app.
+Right now it's not really easy to integrate just one Angular component, into an app that is not an Angular app.

 <p style="text-align: center;">